DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         </tr>
     </table>

-    You can also specify any other [series properties](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) in this object, except [seriesTemplate](Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/).
+    You can also specify any other [series properties](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) in this object.

 - **processCell**